Patient and Public Involvement and Engagement (PPI E) for researchers

 We strongly encourage the involvement of patients, their families and carers, as well as the public in research.
 We believe involving patient and the public makes our research more relevant, and can lead to treatments that better meet the needs of children and their families.

-This page is aimed at researchers at Great Ormond Street Hospital (GOSH) or the UCL Great Ormond Street Institute of Child Health (ICH).
-If you are a patient or member of the public, please visit our page describing the advisory groups you can join.
+This page is aimed at researchers at Great Ormond Street Hospital (GOSH) or the UCL Great Ormond Street Institute of Child Health (ICH) and any staff member interested in carrying out research who wants to learn more about PPI E. If you are a patient or member of the public, please visit our page describing the advisory groups you can join.

 Patient and Public Involvement (PPI) support for researchers

 Through the work of the National Institute for Health Research (NIHR) GOSH Biomedical Research Centre (BRC), we provide PPI E support and advice to researchers including:

 - One-to-one advice on involving patients and the public in your research and assistance with including and demonstrating this in grant applications.

 - Involvement and engagement training events for researchers to build up skills in involving the general public in the research process.
 In collaboration with the NIHR University College London Hospitals (UCLH) BRC we have organised a series of free, practical training workshops which are open to GOS UCL ICH staff.